Feydral/XIS/README.md

 **This project is intended as:**

-- A learning project *and* tool
+- A learning project
-- A base for building small funny games
+- A base for building small games

 ### Status

 Xis is experimental and subject to change.
 The instruction set, compiler, and VM may evolve as the design is refined.
-If you have any suggestions or tips, or want to contribute, add me on Discord: "feathertech".
-I think Discord is better since I don't check my emails that often :>.
-Also, if you've written a script in xis16, I'd be extremely happy if you could show it to me!